 The Department of Aerospace Engineering was established following an endowment from the Bristol Aeroplane Company in 1946.
 It now has a staff of eleven Professors, three Readers, six Senior Lecturers and fifteen Lecturers and significant additional part-time and industrial teaching staff.
-The present Head of Department is Professor Ian Bond.
+The present Head of Department is Dr Steve Burrow.

 The City of Bristol is at the centre of a large regional aerospace industry, and the Faculty and the Department have strong links with this local industry, as well as Government departments and research establishments.
 The Department also plays a significant role in the UK National Composites Centre, located on the outskirts of Bristol.

 Industrial links include partnerships with Airbus, Vestas, Rolls-Royce plc and Agusta Westland Helicopters, in which the Department acts as the lead department for the University as a whole.
 The Department also has close working relationships with BAE Systems, Defence Science Technology Laboratory (DSTL), QinetiQ, Embraer and many smaller organisations both within and outside of aerospace.